-Here are Mexico's upcoming fixtures plus a look back at the team's performance so far in 2018:
+Here are Mexico's upcoming fixtures plus a look back at the team's past performances:

 Upcoming Mexico national team fixtures

 Friendly: vs. Czech Republic, March 26 (Bank of America Stadium, Charlotte, North Carolina)